stripe/rainier/rainier-core/src/main/tut/tour.md

 Rainier implements various familiar families of probability distributions like the [Normal](https://en.wikipedia.org/wiki/Normal_distribution) distribution, the [Uniform](https://en.wikipedia.org/wiki/Uniform_distribution_(continuous)) distribution, and the [Poisson](https://en.wikipedia.org/wiki/Poisson_distribution) distribution.
 You will find these three in [Continuous.scala](/rainier-core/src/main/scala/com/stripe/rainier/core/Continuous.scala) and [Discrete.scala](/rainier-core/src/main/scala/com/stripe/rainier/core/Discrete.scala) - along with a few more, and we'll keep adding them as the need arises.

-You construct a distributions from its parameters, usually with the `apply` method on the object representing its family.
+You construct a distribution from its parameters, usually with the `apply` method on the object representing its family.
 So for example, this is a normal distribution with a mean of 0 and a standard deviation of 1:

 ```tut
 val normal: Distribution[Double] = Normal(0,1)
 ```

-In Rainier, `Distribution` objects play three different roles.
-Most distributions (those that are continuous, like `Normal`), implement `param`, and all distributions implement `fit` and `generator`.
+In Rainier, `Distribution` objects play three different roles. `Continuous` distributions (like `Normal`), implement `param`, and all distributions implement `fit` and `generator`.
 Each of these methods is central to one of the three stages of building a model in Rainier: defining your parameters and their priors; fitting the parameters to some observed data; and using the fit parameters to generate samples of some posterior distribution of interest.
 We'll start by exploring each of these in turn.

 ## `param` and `RandomVariable`